 Cancer Rates 13 Times Higher

 The two groups were chosen in part because of their vastly differing rates of colon cancer.
-“The prevalence of colon cancer is about 13 times higher in African Americans than in black populations living in rural South Africa,” notes Dr. James Kenney, educator and nutrition research specialist at the Pritikin Longevity Center in Miami.
+“The prevalence of colon cancer is about 13 times higher in African Americans than in black populations living in rural South Africa,” notes Kimberly Gomer, MS, RD, LDN, educator and Director of Nutrition at the Pritikin Longevity Center in Miami.